Back to Dark-mode Guide

 As you develop your dark mode design:

-• Treat it as a first-class citizen, not an afterthought tacked on like an awkward postscript
+• Treat it as a first-class citizen, not an afterthought

 By following the principles outlined in this guide, you'll create dark mode experiences that are not only usable but truly delightful—reinforcing your brand's commitment to thoughtful design and user experience excellence.
 Or at the very least, you wont make peoples eyes bleed, which is always a positive outcome.